 Gap Correlations Among Prime Numbers

-Eightomic reveals several non-trivial prime number gap pattern sequences from automated AI-focused computational pattern analysis development.
+Eightomic reveals several non-trivial prime number gap pattern sequences from automated computational pattern analysis development.

 Explanation

-While developing Coherence, an automated pattern recognition pylon, Eightomic noticed the following consistent pattern in prime numbers when any set of adjacent prime numbers span a gap sized at a multiple of 10.
+While developing Coherence, an automated pattern recognition API, Eightomic noticed the following consistent pattern in prime numbers when any set of adjacent prime numbers span a gap sized at a multiple of 10.

 In a set of 3 adjacent prime numbers a b c, and when a and c have the difference of 10, b is the result of incrementing by either 4 or 6.